tropotek/tkwiki/readme.md

 Be sure to check out the `/src/config/config/php` file if you want do add/remove any settings for the tkWiki.
 This file will not be removed during updates.

+__Upgrading From ver 1.* to ver 2.*__

+There is a file in bin/mysql_1.6-2.0.sql that can be used to migrate old tkWiki databases.
+Howerver it may not work for all instances and may need a little adjustment for your version, so before running it backup your existing database, execute the file and check for any errors, if there are errors you can update the migration sql and restore the database and try again.

+The only issues I have found so fare is that an index key may not exist and you have to comment our a line in the migration file or rename the index name. other than that it should work fine.

 Please leave any issues at GitHub (https://github.com/tropotek/tkWiki/issues)

 ## Introduction